onkarjha18/onkarjha/README.md

 # onkarjha
-this is my second repository
+This is my second repository.
+Author=Onkar Jha